KarenSafaryan/AttentionTask/README.md

 % WRITTEN BY MICKY EINSTEIN - einsteim@ucla.edu

-% Sofware requirements Matlab 2013b
+% Software requirements: Matlab 2013b, Psychtoolbox-3

 % gratinggui.m
 % gratinggui.m passes variables to main.m to run behavioral task

-% Main takes arguments from gratinggui.m to run the behavioral task.
+% Main.m takes arguments from gratinggui.m to run the behavioral task.
 % First parameters are initialized, then a while loop is used to run the
 % experiment.
 The code is segmented into various parts denoted by comments.